Before Yesterday We Could Fly: An Afrofuturist Period Room

 Before Yesterday We Could Fly:

-Visit the Met’s New Afrofuturist Period Room
+Visit the Met’s Afrofuturist Period Room and learn about Seneca Village.

-Visitors can view the exhibition from two vantage points: a small window and a completely open backside.
 “When you look through the window, you’ll see something that the next person won’t, because everyone’s perspectives are different.
 When you get to the end, though, where the whole structure opens up, visitors are seeing the much wider view, and the perspectives suddenly become the same,” Beachler explained to Architectural Digest.

 Ticket Information: This exhibit is free with admission.
 Entry is by timed ticket or reservation.